Willis Parsons, M.D.

 Guest Speaker

 Dr. Chapman earned his medical degree from Johns Hopkins University School of Medicine and completed his residency and fellowship at The University of Chicago.
 He has been investigating and evaluating interventional endoscopic techniques and tools used to treat gastrointestinal disorders and obesity.
 His research has been published in several peer-reviewed journals including the Lancet, Gastroenterology, Gastrointestinal Endoscopy and Clinical Endoscopy.
-He is scheduled to be appointed Assistant Professor of Medicine, Director of Endoscopy, Director of Bariatric and Metabolic Endoscopy at Rush University Medical Center in February 2023.
+He is an Assistant Professor of Medicine, Director of Endoscopy, Director of Bariatric and Metabolic Endoscopy at Rush University.

 Guest Speaker